Jarmos-san/R_Notes/README.md

 License
 ------
-This work is licensed under the [CCA-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
+Although this work is licensed under the [CCA-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode), the code snippets using the R programming language is licensed under [The MIT License](https://www.r-project.org/Licenses/MIT).

 _**GOOD LUCK AND HAVE FUN LEARNING!**_